-You’ve got podcasting questions, and PBJ‘s Traci Long DeForge is here to answer them.
-Traci is the founder of Produce Your Podcast.
-In our latest installment of this special feature, Traci answers reader questions about release forms, growing your podcast and a few things about your launch.
+(By Traci Long DeForge) You’ve got podcasting questions, and Traci Long DeForge is here to answer them.
+Traci is the founder of Produce Your Podcast and a member of the PBJ Editorial Board.
+This week Traci answers questions on all things sponsorship.

 Keynote speaker, Wondery’s founder and CEO Hernan Lopez, announced the new Podcast Academy, which will introduce the equivalent of the Oscars and Emmys for podcasting.